October 25, 2022 | Amanda Khatri

 - 77% of the devices we use feature one form of AI or another.

-These statistics emphasize that the current and projected popularity of AI is massive.
+These statistics emphasise that the current and projected popularity of AI is massive.
 The future is digital.

 How is AI used in the financial sector?